Are Quest Cookies Healthy? Here Is The Answer

 Although there are more protein sources in frosted cookies, they are significantly lower in protein than the protein cookies variety.

-Overall, Quest protein cookies are a great snack option for anyone wanting to increase their protein intake.
+Overall, Quest protein cookies are a great option for anyone looking to increase their protein intake.

-You can use them as a pre-workout snack to provide an energy boost or a post-workout snack to aid muscle recovery.
+You can use these cookies as a pre-workout snack to provide an energy boost or a post-workout snack to aid muscle recovery.

-Quest protein cookies are an excellent source of fiber containing 9 to 12g per serving depending on the flavor.
-That’s about 52% of daily recommended fiber for women and 36% for men.
+Quest protein cookies are an excellent source of fiber containing 9 to 12g per cookie, depending on the flavor.
+That’s about 36 to 48% of the daily recommended fiber for adults.

-However, the frosted cookie variety contains only 3g of fiber per serving.
+However, the frosted cookie variety contains only 3g of fiber per cookie.

 The fiber in Quest protein cookies comes from various fiber-rich sources such as soluble corn fiber, polydextrose and cellulose.

-Here is the table showing the fiber content of all Quest cookie flavors.
+Here is the table showing the fiber content of all Quest cookies flavor.

-While sodium is an important part of a diet, consuming too much can cause many health issues, especially if you have sodium related issues.
+Sodium is an essential part of a diet, but consuming too much of it can cause heart-related issues.

 Fortunately, Quest cookies are not bad for you in terms of sodium as long as you consume them in moderation.

-Here is a table showing the sodium content of all Quest cookie flavors
+Here is a table showing the sodium content of all Quest cookies flavor.

 Quest cookies are good for weight loss as they are low in sugar (1g or less).
 In addition, they are high in protein and fiber, which help you feel satisfied for longer and prevent unnecessary eating.

-However, Quest cookies are high in calories containing 220 to 250 calories, which is quite a bit for a snack(without any sugar).
+However, it’s worth noting that Quest protein cookies are high in calories, with 220 to 250 calories per cookie, which is quite a bit for a snack(without any sugar).

-Although, the frosted cookie variety contains 90 calories per serving.
+Although, the frosted cookie variety contains 90 calories per cookie.

-However, despite being high in calories, Quest cookies are way better than regular cookies, which contain only sugar in the name of nutrition.
+Despite being high in calories, Quest cookies are better option for weight loss than regular cookies, which contain only sugar in the name of nutrition.

-Quest cookies in moderation won’t be likely to affect your weight.
+Quest cookies in moderation won’t likely to affect your weight.

-Remember that weight loss depends not on only one specific food but on overall diet and lifestyle.
+Remember that weight loss depends not on only one food but on overall diet and lifestyle.

-Quest protein cookies are keto-friendly as they are low in net carbs(4 to 5g).
-The frosted cookie variety contains 1g of net carbs.
+Quest cookies are keto-friendly as they are low in net carbs.

 Quest cookies are not highly processed, but they do contain processed ingredients like vegetable oils and sea salt.

-However, they are still better than other cookies or snack options that contain added sugar, salt, artificial flavors, colors or preservatives.
+However, they are healthier than other cookies or snack options that contain added sugar, salt, artificial flavors, colors or preservatives.

-Quest cookies are gluten-free because they are primarily made from milk-based ingredients and do not contain any naturally gluten-containing ingredients.
+Quest cookies are gluten-free because they are primarily made from milk-based ingredients and do not contain any naturally gluten-based ingredients.

-Quest cookies are not vegan as they contain dairy-based ingredients like milk proteins and butter.
+Quest cookies are not vegan as they contain milk-based ingredients like whey protein, milk protein or butter.

 Let’s compare Quest cookies to some of the popular cookies.